cyntheticfox/nixfiles/README.md

 # Personal NixOS Configuration

 A complete NixOS configuration, tailored to how I do things, usually using some kind of "Nord"-like color scheming.
-Set up with some secrets via [sops-nix](https://github.com/Mic92/sops-nix), and splitting out user configuration into a home-manager configuration.
-Also once provided a few packages and an overlay, as inspired by [FoosterOS/2 Warp](https://github.com/lilyinstarlight/foosteros).
+Set up with some secrets via [sops-nix][sops-nix], and splitting out user configuration into a home-manager configuration.
+Also once provided a few packages and an overlay, as inspired by [FoosterOS/2 Warp][foosteros].
 Currently pending me getting back into that.

-## Initial setup

-I like to set up my computer with LUKS, so refer to <https://github.com/sgillespie/nixos-yubikey-luks> as a good setup guide.

 ## Programs